 After the Civil War, stronger, rifled cannon and ironclad ships made masonry forts like Fort Barrancas outmoded.
 The Army used the fort as a signal station, small arms range, and storage area until 1946.
 Newer weapon technology developed during World War II made coastal defense completely obsolete, and Fort Barrancas was deactivated on April 15, 1947.

 The U.S. Navy then incorporated the site into Naval Air Station Pensacola.
 At the same time, local leaders, Congress, and the National Park Service were working to designate the harbor defenses of Pensacola as a historic national monument.
 In 1971, Congress authorized the establishment of the Gulf Islands National Seashore, which included Fort Barrancas.
 After a $1.2 million restoration, Fort Barrancas was opened to the public in 1980.

-Fort Barrancas and the nearby Advance Redoubt are located on Naval Air Station in Pensacola but they are both managed as historic properties by the National Park Service.
+Fort Barrancas and the nearby Advance Redoubt are located at Naval Air Station in Pensacola, but they are both managed as historic properties by the National Park Service.
 Access to Naval Air Station Pensacola by non-Department of Defense-affiliated personnel may be subject to homeland security and military force protection concerns.
 Visitors can tour the restored fort and battery, learn about the fort’s history through the exhibits in the visitor center, and walk the trails to the Advance Redoubt on board Pensacola Naval Air Station.

 © Kathy Alexander/Legends of America, updated November 2022.